-A baby must be able to effectively remove milk from the breast during breastfeeding if he or she is to obtain enough milk to gain weight and "tell" the breasts to increase or maintain milk production.
-Therefore, ineffective milk removal can result in poor weight gain due to inadequate intake of milk by the baby, which is then followed by a drop in the amount of milk being produced for the baby.
+A baby must be able to remove enough milk from the breast during breastfeeding to gain weight and "tell" the breasts to increase or maintain milk production.
+If the baby does not get enough milk, he or she will have poor weight gain.
+Also, the amount of milk being made for the baby will decrease.

 Sometimes, the cause is obvious, but often it is not.
 However, it is important to recognize the signs that a baby is unable to effectively remove milk during breastfeeding so that steps can be taken to remedy any problem.
 Signs of ineffective sucking may include the following:

 The baby who consistently: